» Index Page

 in much quicker and it is far safer.
 We have had our repayment paid into our bank account in a record three days and normally have them paid in within 7 working days.
 Their

-employees are busier with redemptions at the beginning of the month because that is when most people cash their bonds.
+employees are busier with redemptions at the beginning of the month because that is when most people cash them.
 We find that when we cash them in after the first

 week of the month we receive our money much quicker.